Zoom: FAQs, Hints and Shortcuts

 - Don’t want to use video?
 No problem!
 Click the stop video button in the bottom left; it will have a red slash across it when stop video has been activated.

 - Need some help in the background department?
 Never fear!
 Here is a link to WSU Zoom Background Options and directions on adding a background.
-Look for fun KMA backgrounds to come!
+Look for fun KMA backgrounds here!

 - Save the image you want to use as your Virtual Background to your desktop.